Boom Supersonic Stock: Will This Flight Company Go Public Soon?

-Blake School, Joe Wilding and Josh Krall c0-founded Boom Technology, Inc. in 2014.
+Blake School, Joe Wilding and Josh Krall co-founded Boom Technology, Inc. in 2014.
 Known as Boom Supersonic, the Denver-based startup is designing supersonic aircraft.
 Boom Supersonic’s first aircraft is the Boom Overture.

 Overture airliners will be a 100% carbon neutral fleet.
-It has a planned range of up to 4,250 nautical mile.
-The craft measures a length of 199 ft with a passenger capacity between 65 and 88 people.
+It has a planned range of up to 4,250 nautical miles.
+The craft measures a length of about 200 ft with a passenger capacity between 65 and 88 people.
 The company hopes to introduce the airliner by 2030.

 With Boom Supersonic’s fleet, flight times will be cut in half.
 The company claims the Overture will be able to fly from Tokyo to Seattle in four hours and 30 minutes.
-This flight typically takes eight hours and 30 minutes.
+That’s four hours faster than the typical flight time.

 Why Boom Supersonic Stock: The Progress

 There are two big reasons Boom Supersonic is getting attention.
 The first involves its latest funding round.
 And the second comes from a number of recent announcements.

 If you’re unfamiliar with the term “unicorn,” it refers to a private company with a valuation of $1 billion or more.
 And if Boom Supersonic stock comes to market, that value will be reflected in the price.
 In December 2021, CEO Blake Scholl announced it was raising $50 million in a funding round.
 It was this funding that brought the startup’s value to unicorn status.

 WRVI Capital’s Michael Marks led the investment.
 The round brought Boom Supersonic’s total funding to $210 million.
 In total it has raised around $250 million across seven rounds of funding.
 The most recent taking place in June 2021.